Parveen03-09-07/Retail_Markdown_Pricing_Analysis/README.md

 - Heatmap of elasticity by category × season
 - Scatter plot of discount % vs. sales lift %

-## How to Run

-1. Download the dataset from the [Kaggle link above](https://www.kaggle.com/datasets/arbaaztamboli/retail-markdown-optimization-discounts-and-sales)
-2. Open 'Markdown_Pricing_Analysis.ipynb' in [Google Colab](https://colab.research.google.com)
-3. Upload the dataset CSV when prompted
-4. Run all cells

 ## References